Gui0delp/OpenFoodFacts/README.md

 3. For install the dependences navigate to the folder of the project with command and use this command:

 `pip install -r requirements.txt`

+4. Now you can use the script with command

 ## Documentation ##